vmware-labs/wasm-workers-server/CONTRIBUTING.md

-# Contributing to mod_wasm
+# Contributing to Wasm Workers Server

-The wasm-workers-rs project team welcomes contributions from the community.
+The wasm-workers-server team welcomes contributions from the community.
 First, we want to thank you for taking the time to contribute!

 Please familiarize yourself with the [Code of Conduct](https://github.com/vmware/.github/blob/main/CODE_OF_CONDUCT.md) before contributing.